 Typically, you only have a couple of weeks to repay the loan as the lender assumes it will be paid back with your next paycheck.
 Payday loans are often available both online and in-person at the nearest payday loans store.
 Though payday loans may not require a credit check and can get money in your hands quickly, some may have high interest rates so make sure to do your research.

 Installment loans are sometimes known as personal loans.
 Like payday loans, these loans can provide you with a lump sum.
 The amount can vary depending on how much you need.
 Unlike payday loans, installment loans can be paid back over time, in installments.
 Usually, these loans have a fixed interest rate.
+You may also want to learn more about what is a savings and installment loan as these types of loans enable you to grow your savings while you pay back the loan.

 Cash Advance on a Credit Card